stratum/stratum/CONTRIBUTING.md

 Some additional points:

- - Submit you changes early and often.
+ - Submit your changes early and often.
 GitHub has (Draft PRs)[https://github.blog/2019-02-14-introducing-draft-pull-requests/] that allow you to share your code with others during development.
 Input and corrections early in the process prevent huge changes later.

  - Stratum uses a [squash and rebase](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) model.
 You do **not** have to do this by hand!
 GitHub will guide you through it, if possible.